A Field Guide To Personal Finance

 On its face value, this definition of working capital is a reactive metric.
 How much money do I have that is not spoken for right now?
 I like to make a nuanced distinction between working capital and operating capital.
 I think of operating capital as the more proactive version of this number based on a forecast of revenue (income) and future liabilities, i.e. a budget.

 A monthly budget created at the beginning of the month is essential for financial success.
-It allows you to understand what your working capital for the month is that can be used for saving, investing or enjoyment.
-When you extend that out to an annual budget you are able to account for irregular expenses like insurance premiums, seasonal variations in utility bills, vacations etc. This comprehensive picture of your annual finances enables you to proactively and strategically calculate your operating capital for the best returns.
+It allows you to understand the working capital you have available for for saving, investing or enjoyment.
+When you extend that to an annual budget you are able to account for irregular expenses like insurance premiums, seasonal variations in utility bills, vacations etc. This comprehensive picture of your annual finances enables you to proactively and strategically calculate your operating capital for the highest amount of utility.

 If you aren’t already doing this imagine how much less stressful your life would be if you were paying this month’s bills with last month’s income.
 Imagine further if you were paying this month’s bills with money you already have AND you have a 3 to 6 month cushion of emergency savings.